USEPA/AMET/docs/AMET_FAQ.md

 <a id=update_v14_v15></a>
 ## What do I need to do to update from v1.4 to v1.5?
+Obtain and install the AMETv1.5 code from the AMET repository.
+If intending to use the AMET-AQ side of AMET, also obtain the latest versions of the AMET observation files.

 <a id=diff_v14_v15></a>
 ## What differences should I expect with v1.5 compared to v1.4?